lephare-photoz/lephare/docs/detailed.rst

 Input libraries
 ~~~~~~~~~~~~~~~

 The principle of SED-fitting is to compare observed flux with predicted ones.
-We can extract from this comparison the photometric redshift but also physical parameters associated to the galaxies.
+We can extract from this comparison the photometric redshift but also physical parameters associated to a given galaxy.
 Therefore, a fundamental input of the fit is a library containing predicted magnitudes/flux.
-The name of this library should be transmitted using the keyword ``ZPHOTLIB``.
+The name of this :ref:`library<outputlib>` should be transmitted using the keyword ``ZPHOTLIB``.
 The name should be a string and points to the binary file stored in ``$LEPHAREWORK/lib_mag/`` (indicate only the name of the file without extension).

 For instance, if a file ``BC03_LIB.bin`` has been created and is stored in ``$LEPHAREWORK/lib_mag/``, you can simply use the option ``ZPHOTLIB BC03_LIB``.

-Several librairies can be combined, with their name separated with coma.
+Several librairies can be used consequently on the same input catalog, with their name separated with coma.
 You can use as many libraries as you want.
-Moreover, you can combine libraries created with GAL/QSO/STAR templates and the code will recognize if it corresponds to a GAL, QSO, or STAR library.
+Moreover, you can use simultaneusly libraries created with GAL/QSO/STAR templates and the code will recognize if it corresponds to a GAL, QSO, or STAR library.

-Finally, one can modify the properties of the input library by applying emission lines to only a sub-sample of the templates and by reducing the explored range of E(B-V) and redshift.
+Finally, one can modify the properties of the input library by considering emission lines for only a sub-sample of the templates and by limiting the explored range of E(B-V) and redshift.
 For instance ``ADD_EMLINES`` defines the range of galaxy models (from the .list file) in which the code considers the emission lines contribution.
-Similarly ``Z_RANGE`` and ``EBV_RANGE`` could be used to reduce the redshift and the E(B-V) coverage allowed in the fit.
+Similarly ``Z_RANGE`` and ``EBV_RANGE`` could be used to limit the redshift and the E(B-V) coverage allowed in the fit.